Michael-Hladun/detectorSimulations_v10/README.md

     git clone https://github.com/GRIFFINCollaboration/detectorSimulations_v10.git

-Then you'll need to get the files containing our NDA-protected parameters.
+Then you'll need to get the files containing our Non-Disclosure-Agreement (NDA) protected parameters (the suppressed files).
 To do this register on gitlab.com, have your account added to the GRIFFINCollaboration, and register your ssh-keys with gitlab.
+Gitlab has a walkthrough guide on how to register your ssh-keys.

-Then you can run the script SetupSuppressed.sh (in the detectorSimulation_v10 folder).
+Once that is done, you can run the script SetupSuppressed.sh (in the detectorSimulation_v10 folder).
 This script can either be run as is, which will install the suppressed files in a sub-folder "suppressed" and create symbolic links in the src directory, or you can give it the path of the directory where you want the suppressed files installed (this directory has to be empty!).

-### Building
+### Building and Running

 The build process is pretty standard for a geant simulation; in a build directory (ie any clean new directory that isn't the source directory), do

 ```
+source /usr/local/geant4/geant4.10.04/install/bin/geant4.sh

+cd path/to/detectorSimulations/
+mkdir build
+cd build
-cmake path/to/detectorSimulations
+cmake ..
 make clean
-make
+make -j6

+./Griffinv10
 ```

 Keep in mind that cmake does not regenerate all the files it uses every time it runs!
 So if something changes and this build process suddenly fails, try deleting the build directory and starting over.

 ### Setup FAQ

-- Yes, you need both the secret suppressed files AND their unsuppressed equivalents, not just either / or.
+- Yes, you need the secret suppressed files to run this.

 # Usage